erwinsmit/blog/src/pages/scalable-head/index.md

 2. Component should get registered in the componentFactory.ts file automatically (using Sitecore JSS Bootstrap script)
 ![Component factory](component-factory.png)

-3. Now, within the React rendering, refer to the component from the "UI-components" package, map the props and it's done!
+3. Now, within the React rendering, refer to the component from the "UI components" package, map the properties from Sitecore to the model used in UI components and it's done!
 ![Finished rendering](finished-rendering.png)